Basics of Permaculture Design

 - It's helpful if you have a piece of land, mainly a desire to learn

-Sustainable living made simple: Basics of permaculture design provides a general outline to living off the land.
-This course presents dozens of strategies of projects around the world demonstrating how we can be responsible custodians of earth.
+Basics of Permaculture Design: Sustainable Living Made Simple provides a general outline to live off the land.
+This course presents many sustainable solutions based on real projects from around the world demonstrating how we can be responsible custodians of the earth.
+This is a crash course on nature.
+After watching this course, you will have a general idea of how to live off the land.

-Participants may gain a comprehensive understanding of some of the principles and practices of sustainable living.
-This course follows a book, The Permaville Handbook: Strategies of Permaculture Design and is based on the certified Permaculture Design Course (PDC).
+This course follows a book, The Permaville Handbook: Strategies of Permaculture Design and is based on a Permaculture Design Course (PDC).

 In this course, you may learn how to: